Is a Correction Looming Ahead for Altice USA Inc. (ATUS)

 Deutsche Bank gave a rating of “Hold” to ATUS, setting the target price at $22 in the report published on October 12th of the current year.

-Volatility was left at 5.01%, however, over the last 30 days, the volatility rate increased by 5.47%, as shares sank -9.62% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -17.69% lower at present.
+Volatility was left at 4.93%, however, over the last 30 days, the volatility rate increased by 3.55%, as shares surge +0.37% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.76% lower at present.

 Insider Trading